 For improving the quality of HIV and sexual healthcare

-To continue the legacy of MEDFASH, the BMA foundation awards an annual prize named after MEDFASH to an individual or organization exemplifying MEDFASH’s mission and values, which have been embedded in the prize assessment criteria.
+To continue the legacy of MEDFASH, the BMA Foundation will award a prize named after MEDFASH to an organisation or initiative exemplifying MEDFASH’s mission and values, which have been embedded in the assessment criteria.

-The BMA MEDFASH prize is open to any health or social care professional or organisation actively involved in the delivery of HIV or sexual healthcare in the UK.
-Applicants do not have to be a doctor or BMA member to apply.
+Open to any health or social care organisation actively involved in the delivery of HIV and/or sexual healthcare in the UK.

-Applicants may be nominated or self-nominated and should be currently working in HIV or sexual healthcare in the UK.
-Achievements included in the letter of nomination and letters of support should relate to contributions carried out in the UK within the preceding five years from the point of application.
+Organisations may be nominated or self-nominated and should be currently working in HIV and/or sexual healthcare in the UK.
+Work submitted must relate to the preceding five years from the point of application.

 Applications will be assessed against the following criteria: